danielsada/100daysofalgorithms/README.md

 Day 56:
 - [x] Finished Boyer-Moore
 - [x] Updated logbook.

+Day 57:
+- [x] Boyer-Moore Tests
+- [x] KMP and Boyer-Moore benchmarking start

+ Day 58:
+- [x] Boyer moore UT finished.
+- [x] Benchmarks: (I expected find to win as it is implemented in CPython) BoyerMoore took 0.655519962310791 secs.
+Find took 0.006417036056518555 secs.
+KnuthMP took 0.8751339912414551 secs

+Day 59:
+- [x] Learned about Rabin-Karp hashtag substring search, and run time length encoding.

+Day 60:
+- [x] Started BinaryStreams API and Unit tests.
+This gives way to Data Compression algorithms.

+Day 61:
+- [x] Learned about Huffman Compression with Shannon-Fano codes (which has a 4.7 bits/char rating),
+- [x] Learned about Lempel-Ziv-Welch compression. (which has a 3.32 bits/char rating)

+Day 62:
+- [x] BREAK

+Day 63:
+- [x] Worked on learning Linear Programming, with Brewers problem for solving maximization of variables with constraints.

+Day 64:
+- [x] Started implementing Simplex algorithm.
+Simplex let's you maximize profits, given a set of constraints.

+Day 65:
+- [x] Finished simplex.

+Day 66:
+- [x] Tensorflow start.
+Learning from Google's crash course of machine learning.
+- [x] Learned about linear regressions
+- [x] Stochastic gradient descent

+Day 67:
+- [x] First Tensorflow program (linear)

+Day 68:
+- [x] Mock interviews with Interviewing.io (stack problam and preorder traversal)

+Day 69:
+- [x] Dynamic programming lessons.
+Reviewing past problems.

+Day 70:
+- [x] Learned about Generalization, Validation, Training and Test sets for machine learning.

+Day 71:
+- [x] Coding exercise on Jupyter notebook on Model Validation.

+Day 72:
+- [x] Started to learn how to do syntax highlighting for @code working on porting @todotxt

+Day 73:
+- [x] BREAK.
+Finals week.

+Day 74:
+- [x] Finished Syntax highliting, got into a roadblock but learned what I wanted to learn.

 Things to implement when finished researching regular algorithms (due to the time they take)